The Hart High School Swim and Dive Team

-We hope you decide to be a part of of this amazing program.
+We hope you decide to be a part of this amazing program.
 Hart Swim has a rich and successful history with amazing alumni!
-We welcome former swimmers to come by the pool before or after meets to introduce yourself to Coach Tim and meet our current team.
+We welcome former swimmers to come by the pool before or after meets to introduce themselves to Coach Tim and meet our current team.

 Learning to swim at the age of 10, Coach Tim has always had strong ties to swimming in this valley.
 Tim swam for Canyons Aquatics and for Saugus High School’s varsity team for four years.
 One of his most memorable achievements from his swimming days was being a part of the CIF Div 1 runner-up teams in both the 200 and 400 Freestyle relays next to his Canyons teammates.
 After that, Tim would swim for Colorado Mesa University before transferring back to the Santa Clarita Valley to pursue a career in education at CSUN.

 Upon hanging up the cap and goggles, Tim decided that he wanted to give back to the sport that gave him so much.
 In 2019, he would start his first coaching stint as an assistant coach at Saugus High School.
 After his first high school season, Tim came back to Canyons Aquatics first as a swim school instructor and eventually moved up to coaching the Pre-Team and AG1 groups--the place where it all started for him.
 Through the years, Tim has had experience coaching athletes from the development level, to senior level swimmers, and currently coaches at the Junior Olympic level.
 Tim is very excited to continue to long-standing traditions and swimming excellence at Hart High School as the head coach.